trueheart78/trueheart78.com/games.md

    - Quit after about 70% into the main game.
    - Just not enjoying it.
 1. Flinthook (PS4)
-   - Love the style, but after nearly 10 hours, still can't be the first boss.
+   - Love the style, but after nearly 10 hours, still can't beat the first boss.
 If rebalanced, will consider returning to it.
 1. Persona 1 (PSP/Vita)
    - I get what they were going for, and after about 10 hours, I'm good.